paulrobertlloyd/paulrobertlloyd-v4/src/_content/pages/contact.md

 permalink: /contact/index.html
 priority: 0.5
 ---
-{% include 'aside' with 'If you are looking for the type designer, Paul Lloyd, I am not he!
+{% render 'aside' with 'If you are looking for the type designer, Paul Lloyd, I am not he!
 You can contact him via <foundry@greater-albion.com>.'
 %}

-{% include 'form/contact' %}
+{% render 'form/contact' %}